robbestad/Rantjs/README.md

     rant('your text', yourCustomDic);

 A sample dictionary file can be found in the ./src folder.
 Also take a look at the built-in english dicionary in the same folder for reference.

+## New in version 0.9.x

+  0.9.7 - Added nonsense verbs from Rantionary

+  0.9.5 - Added verbs for success and defeat

+  0.9.4 - Added Death (<verb death>)

+  0.9.3 - Added climb (<verb climb up|down>)

 ## New in version 0.9.1